GlistenSTAR/GlistenSTAR/README.md

    <h1 color="red">ABOUT ME DETAILS...</h1>
 </div>

-- ❤️ Particular React is my best ❤️ framework.
+- ❤️ Particular React is my ❤️ framework.
 And I have rich experenice on React Framework.
 - 👀 Open source contributor
 - 🤝 Always open for cooperation